intel/mlir-extensions/docs/rfcs/XeGPU.md

 ```

-## extending sg_map attributes to support work group level semantic
+## layout attributes to support work group level semantic

 By allowing XeGPU operating on workgroup level data size, it provides a concise IR for tensor compiler instead of multiple level nested loop IR for subgroup and work item level operation.
-To enable XeGPU operate the workgroup level, we introduce `sg_layout` and `sg_data` parameters into `sg_map` attribute to specify how the data is distributed across subgroups.
-With this extension, `sg_map` enables tensor compiler to express the cooperative operation among subgroups by specifying a `sg_map` to partition data among subgroups without manipulating a nested IR representation.
+To enable XeGPU operate the workgroup level, we introduce `layout` attribute to specify how the data is distributed across subgroups. `layout` enables tensor compiler to express the cooperative operation among subgroups by specifying a `layout` to partition data among subgroups without manipulating a nested IR representation.
 The attribute allows tensor compiler to control the block size for both the workgroup and subgroup and perform autotuning as the number of subgroups, layout, and tensor size per subgroups are critical performance knobs.

-we also propose to extend the sg_map to cover multiple dimension instead of 2D only and add `order` attribute.

-**Extended xegpu.sg_map**
+`layout` attribute can be viewed as upgraded version of `sg_map`.
+It includes all the parameters in `sg_map`, and adds a few more to support workgroup semantics. `layout` attribute supports multiple dimension, comparing `sg_map` supporting 2D only.

+**xegpu.layout (upgraded from xegpu.sg_map)**

-The extended `sg_map` specifies how a n-d tensor (defined by the tensor descriptor) is partitioned among subgroup within a workgroup. sg_map consists of four parameters:
+`layout` specifies how a n-d tensor (defined by the tensor descriptor) is partitioned among subgroup within a workgroup. `layout` consists of six parameters:
   * sg_layout: Defines the n-d arrangement of subgroups within the workgroup.
 The dimensions can be a 3d array as [dim_0, dim_1, dim_2].
   * sg_data: Specifies the shape of the tensor size for each subgroup after decomposition.
-  * wi_layout: Defines the 2D arrangement of WIs within the subgroup.
+  * lane_layout: Defines the 2D arrangement of WIs within the subgroup.
+It has same semantics as `wi_layout`.
-  * wi_data: Specifies the shape of the tensor fragment that each WI loads or stores as a single packed data unit (16/32-bit).
+  * lane_data: Specifies the shape of the tensor fragment that each WI loads or stores as a single packed data unit (16/32-bit).
+It has same semantics as `wi_data`.
   * order: The dimension order used to linearize n-d subgroup ids to 1-d.
 The first dimension in the order list is the fastest-changing dimension.
+  * scope: indicate the scope of the data.
+It can be `wg`, `sg`, or `lane`. `wg` stands for workgroup, and `sg` stands for subgroup.

 Example of linerized subgourp id regarding order[1, 0] vs. order [0, 1].
 | sg_layout[4, 4] | order[1, 0] | order[0, 1]